kolenaIO/kolena/docs/metrics/bertscore.md

     | The detective examined the clues carefully. | Wrong answer |

     This yields BERTScores of: $P_\text{BERT} = 0.8328, R_\text{BERT} = 0.8428, F_\text{BERT} = 0.8377$.
-    Between different tasks, the baseline for a "good" BERTScore may vary based on different factors, like text length.
+    Between different tasks, the baseline for a "good" BERTScore may vary based on different factors, like text length and BERT model type.

 ## Advantages and Limitations